perokvist/event-driven-architecture/implementation.md

 Databases like [Eventstore](https://geteventstore.com/blog/20130306/getting-started-part-3-subscriptions/) or [CosmosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) offers subscriptions to changes.
 These could also be used to create a single publisher.

+It's still the consumers reponibility to keeptrack of what position it sould read from.
+EventStore has this notion (catchup subscription) In ComsmosDB the [partion key range](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed) could be used.

 #### Tests

 When creating a service/component it could aid tests to ease the use of setup to use given, when, then apis.